Rigidity of random stationary measures and applications to point processes: Applications

 \subsection{Determinantal processes and completeness}

-Determinantal points processes (DPPs), introduced in the context of quantum mechanics, have gained popularity as many classes of essential models in Matrix theory, statistical physics, combinatorics and others have proven to be determinantal, see \cite{BKPV}.
+Determinantal points processes (DPPs), introduced in the context of quantum mechanics, have gained popularity as many classes of essential models in Random Matrices, Statistical Physics, Combinatorics and other fields have proven to be determinantal, see \cite{BKPV}.
 In the Euclidean context, we follow \cite{soshnikov}: a simple point process $ \P $ on $ \mathbb{R}^{d}$ is determinantal with kernel $ K:\mathbb{R}^{d}\times \mathbb{R}^{d} \to \mathbb{C}$ if for every $ k\in \mathbb{N}^{*}$,

 is the $ k$ point correlation function of $ \P $, i.e. for any non-negative $ \varphi :(\mathbb{R}^{d})^{k}\to \mathbb{R}$, we have